 3. BIOL 1306: General Biology I, BIOL 1106: General Biology I Lab, BIOL 1307: General Biology II, BIOL 1107: General Biology II Lab

 Three-hour approved elective in science or mathematics.

-Twelve hours of approved electives in supporting disciplines.
-At least six hours must be upper-division.
+E. Six hours of approved electives in supporting disciplines.
+At least three hours must be upper-division.